overtonpolicy/Overton-FE-code-test/README.md

 You'll need to replace "xxxx" with the API key we've sent you in the email inviting you to take this code test.

-The app.overton.io domain supports CORS.
+The API supports CORS and returns data in JSON format.
+Write some code to fetch the results and then render them.

-Write some code to fetch the JSON data from the API and then render the individual documents in the "results" key.
+The JSON returned by the API has three parts, the "query", "facets" and "results" sections.
+We want to look at the "results" section for now - it should contain an array of 20 items, each representing a document to show as a search result.
+For now you can ignore the other parts of the output.

-There are a lot of fields in the API output for each result, but in this project we only care about these fields, and you can ignore the rest:
+There are a lot of fields in the item representing each search result, but in this project we only care about these fields, and you can ignore the rest:

 * title - this is the title of the policy document
 * thumbnail - this is a link to the cover image thumbnail for the document